anetczuk/ros-topic-monitor/README.md

 Features:
 - listen on multiple topics
-- collect raw data (sizes of messagse)
+- collect raw data (sizes of messages)
 - calculate min, max, mean and stddev
 - calculate stats based on all data or in window of given size
 - store output in following formats: json, csv, xls and xlsx